dzonerzy/Seresti/README.md

-# Seresti - Sh Eeasy RESTIfy
+# Seresti - Sh Easy RESTIfy
 Seresti is an easy way to implement micro service via sh script files.

 You just have to create your configuration file (just a matter of seconds) and run!